Laminations from the Main Cubioid: Introduction

 Now we consider the union of all leaves of two coexisting laminations $\sim$ and $\simeq$.
 By the above, this gives rise to a sibling invariant lamination $\lam_\sim\cup \lam_\simeq$.
 To show that this generates a lamination, we need more tools.

-\begin{dfn}[Proper lamination \cite{bmov11}] Two leaves with a common endpoint $v$ and the same non-degenerate image are said to form a \emph{critical wedge $($with vertex $v$}).
-A lamination $\lam$ is \emph{proper} if it contains no critical leaf with a periodic endpoint and no critical wedge with a periodic vertex. \end{dfn}
+\begin{defn}[Proper lamination \cite{bmov11}] Two leaves with a common endpoint $v$ and the same non-degenerate image are said to form a \emph{critical wedge $($with vertex $v$}).
+A lamination $\lam$ is \emph{proper} if it contains no critical leaf with a periodic endpoint and no critical wedge with a periodic vertex. \end{defn}

 A geo-lamination $\lam$ has \emph{period matching property} if any leaf of $\lam$ with a periodic endpoint of period $n$ is such that its other endpoint is also of period $n$.
 Lemma~\ref{l:periodic} follows from the definitions.